buggyrace/buggy-race-about/docs/buggy-editor/running-replit.md

 You _can_ run `app.py` by clicking the green **Run** button at the top of the screen.
-However, we recommend doing it the manual way — using the shell, described below — because then you're more in control (and we've seen replit get stuck with its own processes and needing a whole-page refresh to get back).
+However, we recommend doing it the manual way — using the shell, described below — because then you're more in control (and we've seen Replit get stuck with its own processes and needing a whole-page refresh to get back).

 Replit knows this is a webserver, so it helpfully presents the home page (the